-Pulaski County Housing Agency is a Section 8 Agency in Little Rock, Arkansas.
+Pulaski County Housing Agency is a public housing agency in Little Rock, Arkansas that participates in the Section 8 Housing Choice Voucher program.

 Pulaski County Housing Agency serves Pulaski County.